vuwuv/async-cancellables/packages/async-simple-rpc/README.md

 ### Events

-- `connect` - emitted when the connection is established
+- `open` - emitted when the connection is established
-- `disconnect` - emitted when the connection is closed
+- `close` - emitted when the connection is closed

 ### Client error markers